-Not too many moons ago I wrote a blog post called: Why I’ll Probably Buy An Apartment in Mexico City.
+Not too many moons ago I wrote a blog post initially called: Why I’ll Probably Buy An Apartment in Mexico City.

 However, I ended up buying an apartment in Chiang Mai instead.
 So what’s the deal?
 Am I just full of shit?
 Was I ever really considering going back to live in Mexico long-term, or was I desperate for Mexico-related content to appease mis amigos Mexicanos?

 I meant every word of what I wrote back then.
-I bought in Chiang Mai because I have always felt a strong, nostalgic pull to the city.
-It was love at first sight for me, I lived in Chiang Mai about 5 years before I lived in Mexico City and after feeling tired from a decade of long-term travel, with no concrete, deep-rooted plan, I forced myself to make a big decision while travelling around the Middle East; go back to live in Mexico City, or Chiang Mai.
+I bought it in Chiang Mai because I have always felt a strong, nostalgic pull to the city.
+It was love at first sight for me, I lived in Chiang Mai about 5 years before I lived in Mexico City and after feeling tired from a decade of long-term travel, with no concrete, deep-rooted plan, I forced myself to make a big decision while travelling around the Middle East; go back to live in Mexico City or Chiang Mai.

 It was the end of a 2-year trip and I was completely done in.
 Mentally and physically exhausted, I returned to what I affectionately refer to as “Changers” and… I just knew.
 This was the place for me, and so I pushed the button and made the purchase within a month of aggressive house-hunting.